sonalidesarda/CodeSmellDetector/README.md

 - Detect whether long method/function exists in ANY of the functions on the function list.
 If it does, which methods/function?
 - Detect whether Long Parameter List exists in ANY of the functions on the function list.
 If it does, which methods/function?
 - Detect whether Duplicated Code exists in ANY of the functions on the function list.
 If it does, which two methods/function are duplicated?

-Assumptions:
-1. no comments provided in the cpp file

 Command to compile cpp program in mac: